 Projects should aim to engage all UBC students.

-Capital expenses such as the purchase of equipment, materials, or software as an asset that could be used for multiple programs and years such as purchase of banners, photocopier, or goal nets are acceptable.
+Capital expenses such as the purchase of equipment, materials, or software as an asset that could be used for multiple programs and years such as purchase of banners, photo equipment, or tents are not eligible for funding.

 All funds must be used in an ethical manner.
 Initiatives need to demonstrate accountability and an overall investment into building and maintaining intercultural and international relationships and partnerships.
 All projects that include international travel must comply with the UBC Student Safety Abroad Policy.